davisnyabwari1/caller.py/README.md

 # caller.py

-This a python program that allows you to make calls using twilio api.
+This a python program that allows you to make calls using twilio API